Miranda-Tang/MC-Forest-Gamified-Email-Delivery-Tracker/README.md

-# MailChannels Forest: Gamified Email Delivery Tracker
+# MC Forest: Gamified Email Delivery Tracker

 ## 📚 Description

-The `MailChannels Forest` project is a dynamic web application enabling users to visualize the volume of successful `email deliveries` to each MailChannels customer.
+The `MC Forest` project is a dynamic web application enabling users to visualize the volume of successful `email deliveries` to each MC customer.
 The core concept turns traditional statistics into a vibrant, interactive forest, where each tree represents a client, and the color of the tree illustrates the number of emails delivered - **the redder the tree, the more emails have been delivered.**